Photo by SanneBerg via iStock

 Next, set up a tripod to hold your phone or camera.
 Use your device's self-timer to give yourself a few seconds to get into place before the shutter is released.

-As far as setup goes, that's it!
-Good light, a plain background, and your phone or camera on a tripod with the self-timer engaged is all you need.
+Plain background, good light, and your phone or camera on a tripod with the self-timer engaged, that's what all you need while concerning about set up.

-Next, follow the following four steps for figuring out how to pose for your photo.
+Next, follow the following four steps for figuring out how to pose for your picture.

 While Tyra Banks is famous for "smizing," or smiling with your eyes, Peter Hurley is famous for squinching, or squinting and pinching your lower eyelid.